hil-se/fds/assignments/assignment1.md

  ```
  Inside the **DSCI-633** repo, it should look like the following:
  ![](https://github.com/hil-se/fse/blob/master/img/download_A1.png?raw=yes)
+ **Clarification: this is just for using the assignment code in your own repo.
+Just copy and paste from local directories, do not try to link these two repos in any way.**
  - 3. Run [A1.py](https://github.com/hil-se/fds/blob/master/assignments/assignment1/A1.py):
  ```
  DSCI-633/assignments/assignment1> python A1.py